Chaos, coherence and turbulence: Conclusions

-However, it is important to understand their limitations as well as their strengths.
-Artificial intelligence is an answering machine, and answering questions is not the hardest, nor even the most relevant, problem in research.
-Much harder is usually to identify interesting questions, and some uses of AI may actually hurt research because they discourage new questions by providing quick answers.
+I have argued that the theoretical transformations of the past few years have been made possible by new experimental and computational methods, in my case especially the latter, and, in surveying which new techniques might be useful for the problems that remain open, I have centered on data-driven science and in the search for causality.
+Both have proved to be powerful enough in other scientific disciplines to expect them to be useful in turbulence and, although they are probably not the only ones that should have been considered, they are all that can be addressed in the limited space of this review.
+But it is important to understand their limitations as well as their strengths.
+Artificial intelligence is an answering machine, and answering questions is not the hardest, nor even the main problem in research.
+Much harder is usually to identify interesting questions.
+Some uses of AI may actually hurt research because they discourage new questions by providing quick answers.
 Data-driven methods typically work by minimizing some error measure between predictions and data, but the optimum is seldom unique, and the answer is usually located in state space near the question being posed.
 Asking a better question is essentially providing a new initial guess that offers the chance of finding a better optimum.
-It is not clear how this is currently done by successful researchers, nor how can it be automated, although some of the computer gaming successes suggest that it might be possible \cite{Alphago16,solera:etal:24}.
+It is not clear how this is currently done by successful researchers, nor how can it be automated, although some of the computer gaming successes of AI suggest that it might be possible \cite{Alphago16,solera:etal:24}.

 Some AI practitioners do not seem to care about all this, or about questions beyond the empirical behavior near the system attractor (although generative AI claims, and appears, to do more than that).
 This is troubling at first sight, but these users may have a point.
 The worries about black boxes recall older arguments about new ways of doing things.
 A relatively recent example is the discussion about whether computer-assisted proofs in mathematics are proofs at all \cite{fraser:etal:24}, or whether numerical simulations in physics should be considered more than examples waiting for an analytic solution, but the argument is much older.
 More than twenty centuries ago, Plato \cite{PlatoPhaedrus2005} complained about written arguments, as opposed to live dialogues, because ``\ldots\ books appear to talk to you as if they were intelligent, but if you want to know more, and ask them something, they repeat the same thing over and over again''.
 The current arguments about the limitations of artificial intelligence have a similar flavor, and may suffer a similar fate.